SkoolNotes/Taproot/KBhHIST201CrisisOfLibDemo.md

 Margin trading began: a lot of investors are making a bubble through margins.

 John Keens proposes that captalism is not self-regulating because of the humanistic, animalistic emotions within the marget.

+## Tom's Depression Vortex
+Crisis of liquitity and underconsumption structural crisis